Rogers Albritton: Research

-Rogers was not generally interested in mainstream philosophy such as ethics and other topics dealing with social and political philosophy.
+Albritton was not generally interested in mainstream philosophy such as ethics and other topics dealing with social and political philosophy.
 His main focus was to shift his attention to knowledge, thought processes, and validity within such methods of obtaining knowledge or if the knowledge itself was valid.
 Albritton was especially interested in the main concept of being, time, space, etc. This led his decision to focus on metaphysics and epistemology.
 Freedom and free will were big staples of his philosophies.
 This shaped his philosophies and studies further into his life.

 Freedom of will vs. freedom of action

 Albritton's 1985 presidential address to the APA, "Freedom of Will and Freedom of Action," distinguished freedom of action (the freedom to do what we will) from freedom of the will itself.

 This was unusual, because free will had been identified with freedom of action by compatibilists since Thomas Hobbes and David Hume.

-"Where there's a will, there just isn't always a way," as he put it.